jackyuyz/CrackedCourse/SPEC.md

 - Environment variables are validated with a safe example file.
 - Auth and protected routes work.
 - Database migrations and RLS policies apply cleanly to an empty project.
-- Seed command creates fictional demo data.
+- Seed command creates fictional development and test data.
 - CI runs typecheck, lint, and unit tests.

 ### Epic B — Upload and extraction